 Sleep apnea is unlikely to get better, even with treatment.

-FALSE Sleep apnea treatment combined with weight loss is often effective, Dr. Pervez says.
-He’s seen the major difference it can make in his patients’ lives.
-“They had this overwhelming sense of tiredness and fatigue and a mental fog, and when that lifts, it can be a night-and-day difference.”
+“They had this overwhelming sense of tiredness and fatigue and a mental fog, and when that lifts, it can be a night-and-day difference,” he says.

-We can help you figure out if it’s just snoring or sleep apnea.
+We can help you determine if it’s just snoring or sleep apnea.
 Find a doctor near you or learn more about our sleep disorder services in Orange County and Wake County.
-You can also take our free online SleepAware assessment to find out if you’re at risk for a sleep disorder.